 - How long does each bottle last/have a use?

 You get where I’m going with this I’m sure, and whilst you consider those numbers, remember you are just one of many millions of households….gulp!

-Liquid hand-soap is pretty much the norm these days, whether using public toilets or in your own home, and the same is true for shower gel.
-There is a massive range of brands, bottle shapes, colours, scents and additional properties that are designed to make us not only want them, but also feel like we need them (we all want to feel clean of course!).
+So, is arming yourself with this information enough to entice you away from the massive range of brands, bottle shapes, colours, scents and additional properties that are designed to make us not only want to fill our baskets as we walk down the colourful aisles, but also feel like we need to (we all want to feel clean of course!).

 What makes bar soap better?

 - For starters it can be bought plastic free.
 In supermarkets you can find plenty of options in cardboard (do check inside for sneaky plastic films) and if you don’t mind buying your soaps elsewhere, shops like Lush, or even a local market, will have plenty of options that you can buy free of packaging.